JamGrif/OpenGLProject/readme.md

 W/A/S/D to move around the camera
 Moving the mouse moves the front facing vector of the camera
-1/2/3/4/5 changes the screen filter applied to the drawn frame
+1/2/3/4/5 to change the screen filter applied to the drawn frame
 	1 Normal
 	2 Inverse
 	3 Greyscale
 	4 Edge detection
 	5 ???
-6 toggles the scenes directional light on and off ( if included in scene )
-7 toggles the scenes spotlight on and off ( if included in scene )
-8/9/0/- toggles the scenes point lights on and off ( if included in scene )
+Q to toggle the UI

 # Building